 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the City of Dayton, Kentucky, assets and deferred outflows exceeded liabilities and deferred inflows by \$898,053 as of June 30, 2020.
+In the case of the City of Dayton, Kentucky, assets and deferred outflows were less than liabilities and deferred inflows by (\$202,971) as of June 30, 2021.
 A large portion of the City's net position reflects its investment in capital assets (e.g. land, buildings, infrastructure, vehicles and equipment); less any related debt used to acquire those assets that is still outstanding as well as the net pension liability.
 The City uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
-The following is a comparison of net position at June 30, 2020 and 2019:
+The following is a comparison of net position at June 30, 2021 and 2020: